Acknowledging Yourself, Your Teen, and the Relationship

-In my work with parents, I use a three-pronged focus on self-care, communication, and child-centered action.
-Each of these elements deserves, in fact, depends on, joy… YOU and your teenager deserve to have fun and to play.
+In my work with parents, I offer a three-pronged focus on self-care, communication, and teen-centered action.
+Each of these elements deserves, and in fact, depends on joy.
+You and your teenager deserve to have fun and to play.

 This is an invitation to slow down, chill out, and laugh a little (or a lot!).

 4 Tips for Talking with Teenagers about Having Fun